 After the First World War, the British and French governments started the process of identifying the territories in the Middle East that they wanted to control.
-In December 1918, British Prime Minister David Lloyd George had a meeting with his French counterpart Georges Clemenceau in London to have a blunt conversation on how the Middle East was to be divided among the allies.
+In December 1918, British Prime Minister David Lloyd George and his French counterpart Georges Clemenceau had a blunt conversation in London, on the subject of how the Middle East was to be divided among the allies.
 Here’s how their conversation went:

 Clemenceau: “What do you want?”